-The Board considers that each of the Directors standing for election or re-election continues to make a strong contribution to the Board and its Committees through their skills and experience.
-Further information can be found in their biographies on pages 3 to 6.
-All of the Directors were subject to a performance review and I held individual discussions with each of them during the year.
-Further details can be found in the Annual Report & Accounts in respect of the year ended 31 December 2022 ("2022 Annual Report & Accounts").
+The Board considers that each of the Directors standing for election or re-election continues to make a strong contribution to the Board and its committees through their skills and experience.
+Further information can be found in their biographies on pages 5 to 9.
+All of the Directors were subject to a performance review, and I held individual discussions with each of them during the year.
+Further information on the role and workings of the Board can be found in the corporate governance report within the Annual Report and Accounts for the year ended 31 December 2023 ("Annual Report and Accounts 2023").

-At the conclusion of this year's AGM, subject to the election and re-election of the Directors as recommended, your Board will comprise a non-executive Group Chairman, two executive Directors and nine Independent non-executive Directors.
+At the conclusion of this year's AGM, subject to the election and re-election of the Directors as recommended, your Board will comprise a non-executive Group Chairman, two executive Directors and eleven Independent non-executive Directors.